frozeman/meteor-global-notifications/README.md

 ===================

 You can add ok and cancel button, which execute custom functions.
+The ok or cancel buttons will only be shown if you pass a function for the `ok` or `cancel` property.
-You can also specify the text of those buttons.
+You can also specify the text of those buttons either when creating the GlobalNotifications helper, or when displayin a notification:

+    {{> GlobalNotifications okText="Agree" cancelText="×"}}

-When the ok or cancel function returns `true` the notification will hide, otherwise it will stay.
+If the `ok` or `cancel` functions returns `true` the notification will hide on click when the buttons are clicked.
 When you pass any ok or cancel function the notification will not hide when clicked, except you pass explicitly `closeable: true`.
 This allows you to control the disappearance.